rtCamp/ps-analysis-tool-wiki/Localization.md

 3. Select the language you want to add.
 4. Once the language is added, click the three dots to the right of the language.
 5. Select "Display Google Chrome in this language" from options.
-6. Once done relaunch the browser.
+6. Once done, relaunch the browser.

 ### Linux (Steps may vary depending on your Linux distribution)